-Two funds have been established by law in order to ensure the availability of sufficient financial resources for the decommissioning of nuclear facilities and the management of spent fuel and radioactive waste after the shut-down of a NPP.
+Current expenditure related to storage of spent fuel and radioactive waste, as well as to research and development, planning, geological investigations and, eventually, construction and operation of disposal facilities, are continuously paid for by the NPP operators until the end of commercial energy production.
+Two funds have been established by law in order to ensure the availability of sufficient financial resources after the final shutdown of an NPP for the decommissioning and the management of spent fuel and radioactive waste.
 The Ordinance on the Decommissioning and Waste Management Funds for Nuclear Facilities defines (1) the allocation of financial resources for the decommissioning and for the disposal of decommissioning waste, and (2) the allocation of financial resources to cover the costs for the final management of spent fuel and radioactive waste from NPP operation.

-The Waste Management Fund was established to cover the management costs arising after shutdown of the NPPs.
-Current expenditure related to spent fuel reprocessing and storage of spent fuel and radioactive waste, as well as to research and development, planning, geological investigations and, eventually, construction and operation of disposal facilities, are continuously paid for by the NPP operators until the end of commercial energy production.
+Both, the Decommissioning and the Waste Management Fund, were established to cover the management costs arising after final shutdown of the NPPs.

 The two funds are independent legal entities administered by a Management Commission appointed by the Federal Council.
-The annual contributions to be paid to the funds by the NPP operators are based on cost estimates derived from specific decommissioning and disposal projects submitted by the operators and reviewed by the nuclear safety authorities.
+The annual contributions to be paid to the funds by the NPP operators are based on cost estimates derived from specific decommissioning and disposal projects submitted by the operators.
+Technical issues are reviewed by the nuclear safety authorities, and the costs are estimated by independent cost experts.
 The projects, cost estimates and annual contributions are updated periodically.
-On the basis of the cost studies 2011 the total decommissioning costs amount to 3.0 billion Swiss francs and the waste management costs amount to 16.0 billion Swiss francs.
-By the end of 2016, the balance of the Decommissioning Fund was 2.2 billion Swiss francs, and that of the Waste Management Fund was 4.7 billion Swiss francs.
-As of the end of 2016, 5.6 billion Swiss francs had been spent (e.g. for research and preparatory tasks, reprocessing of spent fuel elements, construction of a central interim storage facility, acquisition of transport and storage containers, transportation).
-Another portion (amounting to 1.9 billion Swiss francs) will be required from 2016 until the time of shutdown of the NPPs decommissioning, and this amount has to be covered by the operators on an ongoing basis.
-In total, the Waste Management Fund has to secure 8.4 billion Swiss francs.
+On the basis of the cost studies 2016, the total decommissioning costs amount to 3.78 billion Swiss francs and the waste management costs amount to 20.8 billion Swiss francs.
+By the end of 2018, the balance of the Decommissioning Fund was 2.4 billion Swiss francs, and that of the Waste Management Fund was 5.1 billion Swiss francs.
+As of the end of 2018, 5.9 billion Swiss francs had been spent (e.g. for research and preparatory tasks, reprocessing of spent fuel elements, construction of a central interim storage facility, acquisition of transport and storage containers, transportation).
+Another portion (amounting to 1.6 billion Swiss francs) will be required from 2019 until the time of shutdown of the NPPs decommissioning, and this amount has to be covered by the operators on an ongoing basis.
+In total, the Waste Management Fund has to secure 11.9 billion Swiss francs.